Aaron Judge: 2025: Third MVP

-On March 29, Judge hit three home runs and a double with eight RBIs against the Milwaukee Brewers, his third career three-homer game.
-On March 31, Judge was named the AL Player of the Week for the opening week of the season after going 6-for-11 and slugging 1.818 with four home runs and 11 RBIs.
+On March 29, Judge hit three home runs and a double with eight RBI against the Milwaukee Brewers, his third career three-homer game.
+On March 31, Judge was named the AL Player of the Week for the opening week of the season after going 6-for-11 and slugging 1.818 with four home runs and 11 RBI.

-On April 3, Judge hit his 500th career extra-base hit with a first-inning three-run home run off the Arizona Diamondbacks' Merrill Kelly.
+On April 3, Judge hit his 500th career extra-base hit with a first-inning, three-run home run off the Arizona Diamondbacks' Merrill Kelly.
 Judge became the third-fastest Yankee to reach the milestone in terms of games played, having done so in his 999th game.
-In the same game, Judge became the first player in MLB history with five home runs and 15 RBIs in his team's first six games of the season.
+In the same game, Judge became the first player in MLB history with five home runs and 15 RBI in his team's first six games of the season.
 On April 4 against the Pittsburgh Pirates, playing in his 1,000th game for the Yankees, Judge registered his 321st home run, equaling Babe Ruth's record for home runs in his first 1,000 Yankees games.
-By the end of April, Judge was slashing .427/.521/.761 for an OPS of 1.282 with 10 HR and 32 RBI.
+By the end of April, Judge was slashing .427/.521/.761 with 10 home runs and 32 RBI.
 Judge won with the AL Player of the Month Award for April, the tenth of his career.
 On May 30 against the Los Angeles Dodgers, Judge and Shohei Ohtani became the first reigning MVPs ever to each hit a home run in the first inning of the same game.
-Judge was named the AL Player of the Month again in May 2025, after slashing .364/.453/.798, with 11 home runs on the month.
+Judge was named the AL Player of the Month again in May, after slashing .364/.453/.798, with 11 home runs on the month.
 His 11th career monthly award is the most in AL history, surpassing Alex Rodriguez.

 On June 26, Judge was announced as a starting outfielder for the AL in the All-Star Game, having received the most votes for the third time in four seasons and the second straight year.
 On July 12, Judge hit his 350th career home run against the Chicago Cubs; he accomplished this in 1,088 games, breaking the record of 1,280 games by Mark McGwire.
 On July 27, Judge was placed on the 10-day injury list with a flexor strain in his right elbow, following discomfort while throwing from the outfield against the Toronto Blue Jays.
 He was reactivated on August 5, mostly appearing as designated hitter in the following month, before making more regular appearances in the outfield from mid-September.
 On September 9 against the Detroit Tigers, Judge hit his 359th home run, passing Yogi Berra for fifth place on the Yankees all-time home run list.